mbernste/mbernste.github.io/_posts/2021-10-25-vector_spaces.md

 A Banach space extends normed vector spaces in the following, relatively simple way: a Banach space is a normed vector space that is also **complete**.
 A vector space is **complete** if every **Cauchy sequence** of vectors converges on a vector that is also in the vector space.

 Let's unravel this a bit.
 First, what is a Cauchy sequence?
-Roughly speaking, a Cauchy sequence is a sequence of vectors such that the distance between a vector and its predecessor is always small than the distance between it and its successor.
-Furthermore, these distances shrink until the subsequent vectors in the sequence become infinitesimally close to one another.
+Roughly speaking, a Cauchy sequence is a sequence of vectors such that the distance between each subsequent pair of vectors shrinks until the distances between each successive pair becomes infinitesimally small.
 Stated more mathematically:

 <span style="color:#0060C6">**Definition XXXXXX (Cauchy sequence):** A **Cauchy sequence** is an infinite sequence of vectors $$\boldsymbol{x}_1, \boldsymbol{x}_2, \dots$$ such that for $\forall \epsilon \in \mathbb{R}, \exists N$ such that $$||\boldsymbol{x}_N - \boldsymbol{x}_{N-1}|| < \epsilon$$./span>